atlarator/hugo-base/content/_index.zh-cn.md

 - 🍥 VictorZhangAI was blocked...
 This is my new home.
 - 👻 Learn whatever I love no matter which part of Computer Science.
 - 🐣 Libre & OpenSource aholic.
-- ⭐ Still an undergraduate and a crazyone.
+- ⭐ Escape, escape, escape...
 - 🐧 A human-like history book or cheatsheet.
 - ✉️ vzstless@qq.com
 - 🍀 I work so I live.